mmistakes/minimal-mistakes/_posts/2019-06-16-make-a-great-product-out-of-your-product-proposal.md

 ## 6. Cost estimates

-Here I provide you with a commentary instead of actually sample paragraphs.
+Here I provide you with a commentary instead of sample paragraphs.
 I propose three ways to estimate the costs.

 ### 6.1 Time and material estimate